brianwisti/early-rgb-nikola/posts/2000/12/coolnamehere/index.md

 ---
-author:
+slug: coolnamehere
+tags:
-- Random Geek
+- coolnamehere
+description: ancient history
 date: 2000-12-06
 draft: false
-formatter: ox-hugo
 title: coolnamehere
-updated: 2019-12-01T08:43:10-08:00
+updated: 2019-12-01 08:43:10-08:00
-year: '2000'
-archived_category: coolnamehere
+uuid: 7819b94f-8b45-4fb5-91ea-14795d13ec9d
+aliases:
+- /2000/12/06/coolnamehere/
 ---
 Once upon a time I kept my stuff on a different Web site.
 [This category](/categories/coolnamehere) is where I keep those pages.
 I may update them at some point, or I may not.